 There are options within the syllabus for the study of Castilian language, linguistics, and philology as academic subjects in their own right.

 The Sub-Faculty of Spanish also offers you the opportunity to study languages spoken in Spain other than Castilian.
-Reflecting modern developments in that country, where the autonomous regions have in recent years become important politically and culturally, we provide classes in Galician and Catalan taught by trained native speakers of those languages.
+Reflecting modern developments in that country, we provide classes in Galician and Catalan taught by trained native speakers of those languages.
 In your Final exams you can opt to take papers in Catalan or Galician language and/or literature.
 Students also often take the opportunity to study one or both of these languages just for fun.

 In your Final exams you will take the following two language papers in Castilian: